Welbeck facing four-week layoff?

 If that is the case, Welbeck will be unable to play in this week's EFL Cup match against Doncaster Rovers, as well as Premier League matches against West Bromwich Albion and Brighton & Hove Albion.

-The former Manchester United attacker will also be absent from Arsenal's Europa League encounter with BATE Borisov and England's World Cup qualifiers against Slovenia and Lithuania.
+The former Manchester United attacker would also be absent from Arsenal's Europa League encounter with BATE Borisov and England's World Cup qualifiers against Slovenia and Lithuania.